Xfers/docs/source/index.md

 ---- | ----------- | ------------ |
 X-XFERS-APP-API-KEY | V3 | Only used for Xfers Connect
 X-XFERS-USER-API-KEY| V3 | The majority of our APIs uses this X-XFERS-USER-API-KEY | V2 (Legacy) | Our legacy V2 API keys.
-These are only used for our WooCommerce and Shopify plugins.
+These are only used for our WooCommerce, Opencart and Magento plugins.

 ![XFERS-API-KEYS][xfers-api-keys]
 [xfers-api-keys]: xfers-api-keys.png